-For our list of the world’s largest homes, we tried to stick exclusively with privately owned homes, so we excluded Oheka Castle, Arden House, and some other Vanderbilt and Hearst homes, as they’re now a hotel, research facility, and the property of a university or parks department, respectively.
+For our list of the world’s largest homes, we tried to stick with privately owned homes, so we excluded Oheka Castle, Arden House, and some other Vanderbilt and Hearst homes, as many are now hotels, research facilities, or the property of a university or parks department, respectively.
+Read on to see just what kind of real estate big money can buy.

 1. Antilia — Mumbai, India

-With a net worth of roughly $49 billion, Mukesh Ambani was name the richest person in India in 2018.
-He’s also one of the wealthiest humans on Earth.
-The oil and gas tycoon can also boast about owning the world’s largest and most expensive private residence.
-The $2 billion home known as Antilia — because, as you’ll notice, naming your home is apparently a thing for the uber-wealthy — is a towering, 27-story skyscraper situated in downtown Mumbai.
+With a net worth in the billions, Mukesh Ambani is currently the richest person in India and on earth.
+The oil and gas tycoon can boast about owning the world’s largest and most expensive private residence.
+The $2 billion home, known as Antilia — because, as you’ll notice, naming your home is apparently a thing for the uber-wealthy — is a towering, 27-story skyscraper situated in downtown Mumbai.

 2. Biltmore Estate — Asheville, North Carolina

-If you had to guess where shipping and railroad magnate Cornelius Vanderbilt and his heirs built some of many residences, you’d probably say New York City or Long Island.
-And you’d be right.
-Asheville, North Carolina probably wouldn’t immediately spring to mind unless you’re familiar with the Biltmore Estate.
+If you had to guess where shipping and railroad magnate Cornelius Vanderbilt and his heirs built some of their many residences, you’d probably say New York City or Long Island.
+And, you’d be right.
+Asheville, North Carolina, probably wouldn’t immediately spring to mind unless you’re familiar with the Biltmore Estate.
 Completed in 1895, the chateau-inspired main house has 250 rooms.
-Still owned by the family, the estate’s 8,000 acres now hold a winery farm, stables, and gardens.
+The estate’s 8,000 acres now hold a winery farm, stables, and gardens.
 (The Devil in the White City readers will recognize the name of Frederick Law Olmsted, who designed the gardens, in addition to Central Park and the 1893 World’s Fair in Chicago.)
 Cornelia Vanderbilt Cecil opened the home to the public in 1930.
 While you can’t stay in one of the house’s 34 bedrooms, there is a hotel, inn, and cottage on the grounds that accept guests.

 3. Safra Mansion — Sao Paulo, Brazil

 What can we tell you about this mansion owned by a notoriously private banking family, the Safras?
 Not much, except it’s ginormous and is a bit reminiscent of Villa Leopolda, a French Riviera mansion that once belonged to his brother Edmond.
 (Actually number six on this list.)
-Surrounded by a high wall, the 130-room house is about 10,868 square meters (35,565 square feet), according to Brazilian newspaper Folha.
-There are two pools on the property, including one that’s indoors.
+Surrounded by a high wall, the 130-room house is about 10,868 square meters (35,565 square feet) and features two swimming pools (one indoors).

 4. Witanhurst London — England